 I suggest adding some storage underneath the platforms and maybe some cool lighting strips to help guide people as they move around and really show off the different levels.

-Luxurious Bedrooms Adorned With Unique Vertical Decor
+Luxury Bedrooms With Bold Vertical Decor

 “Having floor-to-ceiling installations in bedrooms can really add that wow factor and create a sense of grandeur.
 You could go for wooden paneling, metal slats, or even fabric that goes all the way up.
 It’s all about making the room feel bigger without actually changing its width.
 This works great in bedrooms with high ceilings or for those looking to make a statement with their decor.”